ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/testconfig.md

 }
 ```

- - No Startup class - you may choose to not use global services at all and provide them in each test explicitly like in the [NoStartup](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/development/samples/NoStartup) sample
+ - **No Startup class** - you may choose not to use global services at all and provide them in each test explicitly like in the [NoStartup](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/development/samples/NoStartup) sample

 ```json
 {